 Whitson’s School Nutrition is offering essential services for students to have access to breakfast and lunch during school closure.
-Meal sign up for the week of April 6 is now available.
-Please note that this is a new form each week.
+Meal sign up for June 22-30 is now available.
+Please note that this is a new form each week and that this is the final meal signup of the 2019-2020 school year.
 Thank you!

 Food Services Department

 School meals are a healthy option, a great value, and are convenient for busy families.
 Sudbury Public Schools works with Whitsons Culinary Group.
 Together, we are committed to providing wholesome, high quality menus, prepared fresh daily from locally sourced ingredients whenever available and in season.
 To us, wholesome foods are much more than just the ingredients found (or not found) within our meals; we also consider the methods used to grow and harvest these foods.
 As such, we work with our manufacturers and local vendors to offer our customers the most natural, wholesome ingredients possible, all while continuing to be socially responsible.
 We are working to continually add more organic and non-GMO food items to our offerings.
 This is all part of our Simply Rooted™ food philosophy and sustainability platform.
 We promise to bring our customers clean ingredients, wholesome and all-natural meals, all while continuing to nurture the environment.

 Meals are recorded in a point of sales system.
 Each student uses a PIN, keyed in at the cash register, to call up his or her account.
 You may choose to pay by check (payable to Town of Sudbury), cash, or online with credit or debit card.
 Payment can be made at the register or online through www.myschoolbucks.com.
 You will need a 10 digit Student ID (located on their Aspen page) to register your child on MySchoolBucks.
 Registering online with MySchoolBucks allows you to make online payments, track your child's purchases, and establish email alerts for low balances.